 - Keep butter in the fridge until this point.

 - Remove the whisk attachment and put the paddle attachment on the mixer.

 - Add vanilla and butter in small cubes a bit at a time.

 - Beat until all butter is combined.

 - If it looks like it's separating or curdled or soupy looking, keep beating and keep the bowl cold if needed.
-The frosting will come together as long as you didn't add the butter while the syrup/egg mixture was warmer than room temperature.
+The frosting will come together as long as you don't add the butter while the syrup/egg mixture is warmer than room temperature.

 - The frosting will be smooth and creamy.